Nano, Perform, Ultra, Multi Chimera Processors

-Designed from the ground up to address significant machine learning (ML) inference deployment challenges facing system on chip (SoC) developers, Quadric’s Chimera™ General Purpose Neural Processing Unit (GPNPU) family has a simple yet powerful architecture with demonstrated improved matrix-computation performance over the traditional approach.
+Designed from the ground up to address the constantly evolving AI inference deployment challenges facing system on chip (SoC) developers, Quadric's Chimera(TM) general purpose neural processor (GPNPU) family has a simple yet powerful architecture with demonstrated improved matrix-computation performance over the traditional approach.
 Its crucial differentiation is its ability to execute diverse workloads with great flexibility all in a single processor.

-The Chimera GPNPU family provides a unified processor architecture that can handle matrix and vector operations and scalar (control) code in one execution pipeline.
-In conventional SoC architectures these workloads are traditionally handled separately by an NPU, DSP, and realtime CPU, requiring splitting code and tuning performance across two or three heterogenous cores.
-The CHimera GPNPU is a single software-controlled core, allowing for simple expression of complex parallel workloads.
+The Chimera GPNPU family provides a unified processor architecture that handles matrix, vector and scalar (control) code in one execution pipeline.
+In competing NPU alternatives AI workloads are traditionally by a combination of NPU "accelerator" paired with one or both of a legacy DSP or realtime CPU, requiring splitting AI/ML graph execution and tuning performance across two or three heterogenous cores.
+The Chimera GPNPU is a single software-controlled core, allowing for simple expression of complex parallel workloads.

 Chimera GPNPU Block Diagram

-Modern System-on-Chip (SoC) architectures deploy complex algorithms that mix traditional C++ based code with newly emerging and fast-changing machine learning (ML) inference code.
-This combination of graph code commingled with C++ code is found in numerous chip subsystems, most prominently in vision and imaging subsystems, radar and lidar processing, communications baseband subsystems, and a variety of other data- rich processing pipelines.
-Only Quadric’s Chimera GPNPU architecture can deliver high ML inference performance and run complex, data-parallel C++ code on the same fully programmable processor.
+Modern System-on-Chip (SoC) architectures deploy complex algorithms that mix traditional C++ based code with newly emerging and fast-changing machine learning (ML) - or "AI" - inference code.
+This combination of graph code commingled with C++ code is found in numerous chip subsystems, most prominently in vision and imaging subsystems, radar and lidar processing, communications baseband subsystems, and a variety of other data-rich processing pipelines.
+Only Quadric’s Chimera GPNPU architecture can deliver high AI/ML inference performance and run complex, data-parallel C++ code on the same fully programmable processor.

 Quadric’s Chimera GPNPUs are licensable processor IP cores delivered in synthesizable source RTL form.
 Blending the best attributes of both neural processing units (NPUs) and digital signal processors (DSPs), Chimera GPNPUs are aimed at inference applications in a variety of high-volume end applications including mobile devices, digital home applications, automotive and network edge compute systems.